J-F-Liu/knowledge/src/Computer/internet.md

 - Transport security

 The transport security used in QUIC is using TLS 1.3 (RFC 8446) and there are never any unencrypted QUIC connections.

+### Server-Sent Events (SSE)

+Server-Sent Events is a one-way communication channel from server to client over HTTP.
+Best works with HTTP/2, when not used over HTTP/2, SSE suffers from a limitation to the maximum number of open connections.

+Data Format
+- Primary support for text-based data
+- Binary data requires encoding (e.g., Base64)

+Lower resource consumption compared to WebSockets due to:

+- Unidirectional nature
+- Standard HTTP connection usage
+- No persistent socket maintenance

+SSE excels in these scenarios:

+- Real-time News Feeds and Social Updates
+- Stock Tickers and Financial Data
+- Progress Bars and Task Monitoring
+- Server Logs Streaming
+- Collaborative Editing (for updates)
+- Gaming Leaderboards
+- Location Tracking Systems

+### WebSocket
+WebSocket: bidirectional connection